Admission to the MA Program in Philosophy

 In addition to a completed on-line application, the following are required for admission to the MA program in philosophy:

-B. Some knowledge of the history of philosophy and of contemporary modes of thought is highly desirable; deficiencies in these areas may require the student to undertake special work;
+B. Some knowledge of the history of philosophy and of contemporary modes of thought is highly desirable, but not required; Deficiencies in these areas may require the student to undertake special work;

 C. One official transcript of undergraduate record and of any work completed at the graduate level;

 D. Letters of recommendation from three previous or current instructors;